Working Conditions in Switzerland

 Permits

 EU citizens can work 90 working days per year without working permit.
 Submission of a notification form to the cantonal authorities where the work takes place is required.
+This is done by the employer.
+Self-employed crew are responsible for their own notification.
 Please consult regulations.
 Other citizens need a working permit.
 More information for co-producers: www.entsendung.admin.ch

 Working Hours